 Workers’ comp can feel like a lot—especially when you are dealing with medical appointments, lost income, and stress on top of it all.
 If you have been hurt at work, do not wait around or try to handle everything alone.
 Fusco, Brandenstein & Rada, P.C. is here to help you understand your options, push through the red tape, and fight for the benefits you are entitled to.

-If you still have questions or are unsure what to do next, reach out.
+If you still have questions or are unsure what to do next, reach out to our team of attorneys.
 We work with clients across Nassau and Suffolk Counties, including right here in Woodbury.
-Call 516-496-0400 or contact us online to set up your free consultation—we will be ready when you are ready.
+Call 516-496-0400 or contact us online to set up your free consultation—our Woodbury workers compensation attorney will be ready when you are ready.
+If you’re visiting, find our law firm’s location on Google Maps.

 Available To Clients 24/7